CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/transformations.md

 **Description**

-Takes any Feature or a FeatureCollection and returns its center of mass using this formula: Centroid of Polygon.
+Takes any Feature or a FeatureCollection and returns its center of mass (also known as centroid).

 * `geog`: `GEOGRAPHY` feature to be centered.